 4. A compelling need to improve compliance with accepted prenatal care standards and procedures and patient education needs via the use of innovative, multiple platforms and approaches

-2. Original Poetry and Thoughts to Comfort and Support for families who have endured the loss of a pregnancy or newborn child and provide writings and teachings for humanistic care of vulnerable families
+Program 2.
+Comfort and Support for families who have endured the loss of a pregnancy or newborn child providing:

 When the outcomes of pregnancies end in miscarriage, stillbirth or infant death, we as healthcare professionals, families and friends struggle to find the right approach to break the news to them, treat them medically and/or surgically, help them recover physically and emotionally, and console them in their grief.
 Most healthcare professionals have not been taught to provide this bereavement care.
 Although the stillborn baby which might have been born viable represents the greatest emotional and management challenges, we must recognize any loss in pregnancy as a life-altering event for our patients.
 The care of the patient experiencing a pregnancy loss is a paradigm for what we do as physicians.
 It tests not only our clinical skills and judgments but stretches the fibers of the human aspect of caring very thin.
 Although we might ask, "how can we heal when our patients' children are incurable, when they are suffering or when they die or what do we do when the advanced technology that has become a part of our black bag fails", we must understand that we can heal by providing comfort , empathy and hope.
 As bad as this experience is for our patients, healthcare professionals, friends and families can make it better.